jgollenz/LIEF/doc/sphinx/tutorials/08_elf_bin2lib.rst

 support <https://sourceware.org/bugzilla/show_bug.cgi?id=11754>`_ all the possible use cases (issues with some relocations and ELF constructors).

-These glibc versions now `implements a check
+These glibc versions now `implement a check
 <https://patchwork.ozlabs.org/project/glibc/patch/20190312130235.8E82C89CE49C@oldenburg2.str.redhat.com/>`_
 to deny calls to ``dlopen`` with PIE binaries.
 This is done by verifying the ``DF_1_PIE`` flag isn't present in the list of dynamic information flags.